The Asian Economic Forum is an economic focused “think tank” with a research interest in public policy

 We are a platform for regional Asian communities and global stakeholders to meet and discuss ideas and solutions for the long term sustainable economic development and advancement of Asian economies and the stability of their underlying financial markets.

-In the midst of rising trade tensions in 2018 we initiated the Indo-Pacific Dialogue to gain valuable insights and perspectives on the US engagement strategy for this region.
+In the midst of rising trade tensions in 2018 we had initiated the Indo-Pacific Dialogue to gain valuable insights and perspectives on the US engagement strategy for this region.

 Climate Change Economics is the name of our Policy Group within the Asian Economic Forum.